 Anne Forrest, Ph.D., has been recognized as one of the nation’s leading patient advocates for people with traumatic brain injury.
 She lives with persistent symptoms from a mild TBI that she received during a June 1997 car accident and continues to recover.
-She has recently relocated to Austin, Texas with her family after living in Arlington, Virginia for 10 years.
+She lives in Austin, Texas with her family after living in Arlington, Virginia for 10 years.
 In the Washington D.C. area, she volunteered at the Brain Injury Association of America and gave speeches through them and through the Speakers Bureau at Brain Injury Services of Northern Virginia.

 Anne also speaks at brain injury conferences, to survivors and their families, to professionals, and to university classes and rehabilitation hospitals.
 After hearing Anne speak, Dr Claudia Osborn, author of Over My Head: A Doctor’s Own Story of Head Injury from the Inside Looking Out said “[Anne’s] story is the best [I] have heard and [I] have heard thousand’s of survivor’s stories.”
 Anne’s audiences are Medical Doctors and Rehabilitation Specialists including neurologists, neuropsychologists, physical therapists, social workers, case managers; and students of these disciplines as well as lawyers and researchers.
 Dr. Forrest has given presentations in Washington, D.C., Williamsburg and Northern Virginia, Philadelphia and Austin and Central Texas.
 She has also spoken internationally in Toronto and London, Canada.

 Additionally, Anne has worked with professionals, clinicians and researchers on several projects: